 Choose a package to install

-We're offering 4 different installation packages, 3 demo packages and one skeleton for experienced developers.
+We offer 2 different installation packages, a demo package with exemplary blueprints and an empty skeleton package for experienced developers.

 1. Skeleton Package (only for experienced Pimcore developers)